GoFvck/Go-Fuck-Yourself/README.md

 And its not cleaned of imports that i didnt use at the end.

-The Name is meant to be Funny.
+The name shouldn't be meant seriously